 -All policies and budgets based on serving the general welfare

 you can also watch the video of their powerful press conference re the release of the Souls of Poor People audit and demands:

 ABOUT the Monterey Peace & Justice Center (MPJC):

 THANKS to the continuing generosity of caring people in Monterey County, MPJC is able to provide a venue for programs put on by many community groups.
 If you wish to support MPJC’s education and advocacy, mail a check to MPJC, PO Box 1823, Seaside, CA 93955.
 Or go to our website https://peacecentral.wordpress.com and donate through PayPal.
 All donations are tax-deductible.
 MPJC is a 501(c)3 organization.

-MPJC began in 2004 as a venue to support the activities of Peace Coalition organizations and as a networking center and resource center for those groups and others who were working for the similar purposes.
+MPJC began in 2004 as a venue to support the activities of Peace Coalition organizations and as a networking center and resource center for those groups and others who were working for similar purposes.
 The mission of the Monterey Peace and Justice Center is to inspire and mobilize the people of Monterey County to cultivate peace, social justice, nonviolence, democracy, and environmental sustainability in our community and the world through education and advocacy.
 MPJC tries to present a wide spectrum of ideas so as to stir up conversation and thought about the issues.
 The MPJC board does not necessarily endorse the views of every speaker or film.
-We expect the programs to stimulate you to consider the issues and become engaged as a citizen in visualizing the world you want and working and advocating for it.
+We expect the programs to stimulate participants to consider the issues and become engaged as citizens in visualizing the world they want and working and advocating for it.